PrettyR/alx-system_engineering-devops/0x00-shell_basics/README.md

 #!/bin/bash
-10. Back to the future.
-I will write a script that will working directory to the previous one,
+11. Lists.
+I will that lists all files in the current directory and the parent of the working directory and the boot directory in long format.